Providence, Rhode Island: Demographics

+2020 census

 Providence has a racially and ethnically diverse population.
 In 2020, white Americans formed 53.1% of the population, including a sizable white Hispanic community.
 Non-Hispanic whites were 33.8% of the total population, down from 89.5% in 1970.
 Providence has had a substantial Italian American population since the start of the 20th century, with 14% of the population claiming Italian ancestry.
 Italian influence manifests itself in Providence's 'Little Italy' in Federal Hill.
 Irish immigrants have also had considerable influence on the city's history, with 8% of residents claiming Irish heritage.
 The percentages of people claiming Irish and Italian ancestry, though high, has gone down considerably from historical highs, and is much lower than the percentages of these groups in Rhode Island as a whole.
 The city also has a sizable Jewish community, estimated at 10,500 in 2012, or roughly 5% of the city's population.

 In 2020, people of Hispanic or Latino origin composed 43.5% of the city's population.
 They formed a majority of city public school students as of 2007.
 The majority of Hispanics in Providence are of Dominican descent.
 Numbering roughly 25,000 and constituting roughly half of the city's Hispanic population, Providence's Dominican community is the fifth largest in the United States.
 Other Hispanic groups present in sizable numbers include Puerto Ricans, Guatemalans, and Colombians.
 Hispanics are widespread in significant numbers in most of Providence, but most concentrated in the neighborhoods of Elmwood, the West End, and Upper and Lower South Providence.

 African Americans constitute 16.1% of the city's population, with their greatest concentrations found in Mount Hope and the Upper and Lower South Providence neighborhoods.
 Providence has small Liberian and Haitian communities in the city.
 Liberians compose 0.4% of the population; the city is home to one of the largest Liberian immigrant populations in the country.
 Asian-Americans constitute 5.6% of Providence's population.
 The largest Asian groups are Cambodians (1.7%), Chinese (1.1%), Indian Americans (0.7%), Laotians (0.6%), and Koreans (0.6%).
 Another 6% of the city has multiracial ancestry.
 American Indians and Pacific Islanders make up the remaining 0.9%.

 Providence has a considerable community of immigrants from various Portuguese-speaking countries, especially Portugal, Brazil, and Cape Verde.
 These residents are concentrated in the Washington Park and Fox Point neighborhoods.
 Portuguese is the city's third-largest European ethnicity, after Italian and Irish.
 Cape Verdeans compose 2% of the city's population.
+The most reported ancestries in 2020 were: